q-m/food-ingredient-parser-ruby/README.md

 areas: improvements are welcome (starting with a corpus in [data/](data/)).

-Many ingredient lists from the USA are structured a bit differently than those from Europe, they parse less well (that that's a matter of tine-tuning).
+Many ingredient lists from the USA are structured a bit differently than those from Europe, they parse less well (that is probably a matter of tine-tuning).

 ## Test data